rom1nux/mtkimg/readme.txt

    MinGW contain a port of "make" utility named "ming32-make" invoked by "make.bat'.
    You need to manually build "zlib" and "libpng" first before building MTKIMG.
    (see HOW TO BUILD ZLIB AND LIBPNG ON WINDOWS section) .

+  You can adjust  "cygterm32.bat", "cygterm64.bat", "winterm32.bat" or "winterm64.bat"
+  terminal launcher to your platform.

   Here is the few steps to follow to build MTKIMG on your platform :